Many feared dead after Florida beachfront condo collapses - News Break

 Work was being done on the building’s roof, but Burkett said he did not see how that could have been the cause.

-Hotels opened to some displaced residents, the mayor said, and deliveries of food, medicine and more were being hastily arranged.
+Miami-Dade County Mayor Daniella Levine Cava said she got a call from President Joe Biden, who offered federal aid.
+Hotels opened to some of the displaced residents, she said, and deliveries of food, medicine and more were being hastily arranged.
+Rescue officials tried to determine how many people might be missing and asked residents to check in with them.

 About half of the building's roughly 130 units were affected, the mayor told a news conference.
-Rescuers pulled at least 35 people from the rubble by mid-morning, and heavy equipment was being brought in to help stabilize the structure to provide more access, Raide Jadallah of Miami-Dade Fire and Rescue said.
+Rescuers pulled at least 35 people from the wreckage by mid-morning, and heavy equipment was being brought in to help stabilize the structure to give them more access, Raide Jadallah of Miami-Dade Fire and Rescue said.

-“The hope is that, perhaps, someone hears the call.
-I know there are dogs inside,” he said.
-“I know it may sound ridiculous what I’m saying but there’s always hope until we hear different.”
+Earlier, Burkett said two people were brought to the hospital, one of whom died.
+He added that 15 families walked out of the building on their own.

-A total of 22 South Americans were missing in the collapse — nine from Argentina, six from Paraguay, four from Venezuela and three from Uruguay, according to officials in those countries.
+The collapse, which appeared to affect one leg of the L-shaped tower, tore away walls and left a number of homes in the still-standing part of the building exposed in what looked like a giant dollhouse.
+Television footage showed bunk beds, tables and chairs inside.
+Air conditioners hung from some parts of the building, where wires now dangled.

-The collapse, which appeared to affect one leg of the L-shaped tower, tore away walls and ripped open some homes in the still-standing part of the building.
-Television footage showed beds, tables and chairs inside.
-Air conditioners hung from some parts of the building, where wires dangled.
+Piles of rubble and debris surrounded the area, and cars up to two blocks away were coated with with a light layer of dust from the debris.
+As crews went through the rubble around midday, smoke wafted through the area.
+The source was not clear.

 Barry Cohen, 63, said he and his wife were asleep in the building when he first heard what he thought was a crack of thunder.
 The couple went onto their balcony, then opened the door to the building's hallway to find "a pile of rubble and dust and smoke billowing around."